nodejs/node/BUILDING.md

 $ make coverage-run-js
 ```

-If you are updating tests and want to collect coverrage for a single test file
+If you are updating tests and want to collect coverage for a single test file
 (e.g. `test/parallel/test-stream2-transform.js`):

 ```text